-- Flag Marshal; Pit Gate Control; Clerk of the Course; Starter; Scrutineer; Timing; Form-up Control; CAMS Steward; and Track Radio
+- Flag Marshal; Pit Gate Control; Clerk of the Course; Starter; Scrutineer; Timing; Form-up Control; Motorsport Australia Steward; and Track Radio

-Generally, the track opens at 7:30 am to enable officials to set up and prepare for paper work, deployment of equipment and preparation for scruitineering.
+Generally, the track opens at 7:30am to enable officials to set up and prepare for paper work, deployment of equipment and preparation for scrutineering.

 The briefing also includes basics such as:

-- do not panic and do not place yourself in danger,
+- do not panic or get over-excited or place yourself in danger,

-- keep alert and remember the meaning of each flag,
+- keep focused and alert and remember the meaning of each flag,

-- speak clearly on the radio when reporting exactly what you see to race control, and
+- speak clearly and in a controlled manner on the radio when reporting exactly what you see to race control, and

 - if there is an incident or if a driver stops near your post – ask what has happened and if help is required radio through to race control.

 Scrutineering of cars occurs between 8:15 am to 8:45 am.
-Then flag marshals will be deployed and must be in position before the cars get onto the track.
+Then Flag Marshals deploy to their assigned positions before the cars get onto the track.

-From 9:15 am there will be a short practice session for invited drivers who have a specific need to establish a lap time, such as a new driver, drivers with a new engine or new brakes or some other special need.
+From 9:15am there will be a short practise session for invited drivers who have a specific need to establish a lap time – such as a new driver – drivers with a new engine or new brakes or some other special need.

 The first session of timed competition commences at 10:15 am.
 There could be up to six separate groups of cars grouped in similar lap times to avoid huge speed differential on track as this is not open circuit racing.
 There will be a second session before the lunch break.